interstellarfrog/interstellar/README.md

 Then extract to a suitable directory and add the bin directory as an environmental path so the gdb.exe can be accessed from anywhere

-Same steps for linux using any version of gdb you wish
+For linux using any version of gdb you wish - you can install the default version with your package manager

 If you want to add more or change automatic commands on launch, edit the files in `gdb/gdbinit`